Linuxfabrik/monitoring-plugins/check-plugins/path-rw-test/README.md

 **Data Collection:**

+* May require root or sudo depending on the paths being tested

 * Creates a temporary file in each specified path (and always in the system's temp directory)
 * Writes a test string, reads it back, then deletes the temporary file
 * Reports which paths failed and which were tested